dinayuil/zephyr_codec2/README.md

 ### Overlay
 In Details View, you can find the file `circuitdojo_feather_nrf9160_common.dts`, which contains all the peripheral settings.

 When we want to change, for example, UART1, we need to create an overlay file.
-If we didn't create it, there will be a sign `No overlay files`.
+If we didn't create it before, there will be a sign `No overlay files`.
 After click it, an empty overlay file will be generated.

 ![picture 12](images/1659539944660.png)

 ![picture 11](images/1659539857344.png)

+### CMake
+At the beginning I tried to include Codec 2 files to the application as a library, but ended with `Conflicting CPU architectures` error.
+I then tried to export the environment of zephyr and set those for Codec 2 library, but ended with `argument to '-O' should be a non-negative integer, 'g', 's' or 'fast'` error.
+However, it was very strange that as I saw from the command line the option with `-O` is valid.

+Anyway, before I gave up, I tried to include Codec 2 as application source files, then it successfully compiled and linked.

 ### Some Useful Links
 [Zephyr Device Tree](https://docs.zephyrproject.org/latest/build/dts/intro.html): I think the document is good to learn the device tree (with helpful knwoledge to configure the peripherals in overlay file), long documentation but most parts are understandable.